marianomat/SimpleTodoApp/README.md

 ### Why Same Domain?

 Laravel Sanctum, when used in SPA mode with cookies, relies on the fact that the frontend and backend share the same domain.
 This allows the backend to set HTTP cookies with authentication tokens that the browser will include with each request.
 If the projects were on different domains, browsers would treat them as separate entities, preventing the cookies from being sent, and thus authentication would fail.

+### Why cookies?

+Sanctum uses Laravel's built-in cookie based session authentication services.
+This approach to authentication provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.

 ### Setting Up the Same Domain